CharaChorder/docs/docs/CharaChorder X.rst

 - Regardless of whether or not your cursor is somewhere where text can be entered: You will be able to see a small, red colored light inside the shell of the CharaChorder X.

-If you have :doc:`realtime feedback<Generative Text Menu (GTM)>` enabled, once you can see the highlighted text that reads “CCOS is ready”, your device is ready to be used.
+If you have :ref:`realtime feedback<GenerativeTextMenu:Realtime Feedback>` enabled, once you can see the highlighted text that reads
+“CCOS is ready”, your device is ready to be used.

 .. note::
-   IMPORTANT: :doc:`Realtime feedback<Generative Text Menu (GTM)>` is enabled by default on new CharaChorder devices.
+   IMPORTANT: :ref:`Realtime feedback<GenerativeTextMenu:Realtime Feedback>` is enabled by default on new CharaChorder devices.

 Getting Started
 ***************

 There are a few steps that you’ll likely want to take if this is your first time using your CharaChorder device.
-In the following section, we will update your device, explain navigation in the :doc:`GTM<Generative Text Menu (GTM)>`, and demonstrate the default layout on your new device.
+In the following section, we will update your device, explain navigation in the :doc:`GTM<GenerativeTextMenu>`, and demonstrate the default layout on your new device.

 Updating your Device